pitivi/pitivi/docs/design/2008_design/2008_Architectural_Redesign/Timeline.md

         ObjectFactory, we could automatically create a
         LinkedObjectFactory for the LinkedTimelineObject (XY) we just created
-        -   This allows infinit reuse of objects created in the Timeline.
+        -   This allows infinite reuse of objects created in the Timeline.

 # Remaining issues